In Herefordshire near the Welsh Border

 We have two lovely cottages for you to stay in.

 Stay on a Working Farm

 Upper Newton Farm is a mixed family farm with cattle and crops.
 Jon’s grandfather began the journey and Jon farms carefully and, as a result, there are lovely walks through the four cider apple orchards with wild flowers and terrific views of the Black mountains, Hay Bluff and Hergest Ridge on Offa’s Dyke.
 Last year he won the prestigious Golden Apple Award from Heineken (Bulmers) – we are so proud of him.

 Family Farm in Herefordshire

-Jon breeds beef cattle with a resident Charolais bull called Owen.
-During the year we have calves to see and interact with when they are not entertaining our Weimaraner Levee, and horse Tilly and rescue pony Hutch.
+Jon breeds beef cattle with a resident Charolais bull called Lancelot.
+During the year we have calves to see and interact with.
+We also have a Weimaraner and two ponies.

 The orchards are walked twice a day to keep an eye on beasties who many also enjoy eating the leaves or apples.
 He will happily encourage you to join him so you can get a real sense of farming in Herefordshire: the joys and the challenges.

 The surrounding fields are on a rotation of arable crops: wheat, barley, oats and oil-seed rape.
 Also the farm has acres of meadowland with three woodlands.